William Jenkins (veterinarian): Life and career

 After immigrating to the United States in 1978, Jenkins became a faculty member in the Department of Veterinary Physiology and Pharmacology at Texas A&M University.
 Jenkins was appointed Dean of the Louisiana State University’s (LSU) School of Veterinary Medicine in 1988 and was named Provost in 1993.
 Jenkins became Chancellor in 1996.
 He served as Chancellor at LSU for three years before his appointment as President of the LSU System, a nearly $3 billion enterprise that includes five academic campuses, a law centre, and 10 public hospitals.

-Jenkins retired as the fourth President of the LSU System in 2007, and is now President Emeritus.
+Jenkins retired as the fourth President of the LSU System in 2007, and was later President Emeritus.
 Jenkins returned to LSU in 2012 to become interim President of the LSU System.
 Jenkins retired as interim President of the LSU System in 2013.